-Each Superstar or Kids Club member family is asked to sign up to work with 2 or 3 other member families to plan and set up an Imagination Station one time per year.
-The Imagination Station is a special room in our school that is set up, by parents, to compliment a monthly teaching focus for the school.
+Each Kids Club member family is asked to sign up to work with 2 or 3 other member families to plan and set up an Imagination Station one time per year.
+The Imagination Station is a special room in our school that is set up by parents, to compliment a monthly teaching focus for the kids Club program.

-SPECIFIC PROGRAM REQUIREMENTS
+11.4 SPECIFIC PROGRAM REQUIREMENTS

-11.4 Super Stars-Toddler Families
+Super Stars-Toddler Families